bgermann/cforms2/readme.txt

 = 14.11 =
 * enhanced: unify AJAX and non-AJAX processing
 * bugfix:   make Q&A check work again in AJAX mode
+* bugfix:   prevent using fake CAPTCHAs and Q&As and do not depend on MD5
 * other:    remove CAPTCHA feature in favour of Really Simple CAPTCHA for cformsII

 = 14.10.1 =